sabirah-shuaybi/ImageManipulation/README.md

 __Button Class:__

-The Button class is responsible for constructing a button object, dictating where the buttons will be displayed on the canvas, perfectly centering the text within buttons, and finally defining a contains method for the button object.
+The Button class is responsible for constructing a button object, perfectly centering the text within button, and finally defining a contains method for the button object.

  __@author Sabirah Shuaybi__

  __@version 10/04/16__